-In previous articles, I discussed the Exposure.
-Simply, the Exposure is about the brightness and contrast of a photo.
-However, the colour rendition of a photo is set by White Balance.
+In previous articles, I discussed Exposure. , Exposure is about the brightness and contrast of a photo.
+However, the colour rendition of a picture is set by White Balance.
 Therefore, understanding white balance is as important as exposure in digital imaging.

 Many photographers avoid using the White Balance (WB) setting in their camera simply because they think the camera can take care of it.
-Or, if necessary, they can make the colour adjustment later in post processing.
-This can be true, however, there are certain variables which can cause an undesirable colour cast in our images which sometimes post processing will not help us a lot (especially if you shoot in Jpeg format).
+Or, if necessary, they can make the colour adjustment later in post-processing.
+This claim can be valid.
+However, certain variables can cause an undesirable colour cast in our images, which sometimes post-processing will not help us a lot (mainly if you shoot in Jpeg format).

-In this series of articles, I am going to explain a basic definition of White Balance in Photography and Videography, take a look at White Balance presets and give you some tips on when you should consider using a custom White Balance in Photography or Videography.
+In this series of articles, I will explain a basic definition of White Balance in Photography and Videography, take a look at White Balance presets and give you some tips on when you should consider using a custom White Balance in Photography or Videography.

 What is White Balance?

 Let’s look up the definition of White Balance in Photography in Wikipedia: